Fountain-Coach/Fountain-Store/README.md

 # FountainStore

-**Status:** Milestone M4 — metrics & tuning complete; core KV, snapshots, indexing with unique constraints, metrics counters, structured logging, and configurable scan limits implemented.
-Optional modules next.
+**Status:** Milestone M5 — optional modules in progress; baseline FTS with analyzers and vector search (cosine/L2) underway.

 FountainStore is a **pure‑Swift**, embedded, ACID persistence engine for FountainAI.
 It follows an LSM-style architecture (WAL → Memtable → SSTables) with MVCC snapshots,